okta/okta-sdk-dotnet/docs/CustomizationApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new CustomizationApi(config);
-            var brandId = "brandId_example";  // string | The ID of the brand.
+            var brandId = "brandId_example";  // string | The ID of the brand
-            var templateName = "templateName_example";  // string | The name of the email template.
+            var templateName = "templateName_example";  // string | The name of the email template
-            var customizationId = "customizationId_example";  // string | The ID of the email customization.
+            var customizationId = "customizationId_example";  // string | The ID of the email customization

             try
             {
-                // Preview an Email Customization
-                EmailPreview result = apiInstance.GetCustomizationPreview(brandId, templateName, customizationId);
+                // Retrieve a Preview of an Email Customization EmailPreview result = apiInstance.GetCustomizationPreview(brandId, templateName, customizationId);
                 Debug.WriteLine(result);
             }